caiofranchi/fsloader/readme.md

 # FSLoader

- A lightweight (2KB minified and gzipped)) independent library for preloading, lazy loading and queue loading different kind of assets.
+ A complete and lightweight(~14kb) lib for single loading, queue loading and preloading assets.

 ## Quick start